-Furthermore, the Company considers components of equity as part of its capital.
+Furthermore, the Company considers components of equity and debt as part of its capital.
 The Board of Directors does not establish a quantitative return on capital criteria for management.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-The Company may issue new shares in order to meet its financial obligations.
-As at December 31, 2023, the Company has a working capital deficiency of \$2,055,322 largely due to the credit facility with Trafigura PTE Ltd. becoming due within 12 months.
-The Company is not subject to externally imposed capital requirements other than disclosed in notes 9 and 24.
+The cash flow generated from mining operations will be insufficient to repay the Company's existing loans and borrowings entirely at maturity.
+Consequently, the Company must secure additional funds through debt or equity financing, or otherwise, to meet these obligations, or negotiate to amend or extend their terms.
+The Company is not subject to externally imposed capital requirements other than disclosed in notes 9, 24 and 26.
 There has been no change to the Company's approach on capital management for the years presented.